 Finish the wall with material of your choice.
-Do not install a combustible mantel shelf less than 12" (305 mm) from the top of the fireplace opening.
-Do not install a mantel face plate less than 6" (159 mm) from top of fireplace opening.
-(Fig. 23) If a combustible material is used below a flat mantel shelf, consult your local building codes for minimum clearance from top of fireplace opening to bottom of mantel shelf.
+Do not install a combustible mantel shelf less than 12" (305 mm) from the top of the fireplace opening for radiant models and 12" (305 mm) from top of grille opening for circulating models.
+Do not install a mantel face plate less than 6" (159 mm) from top of fireplace opening for radiant models and 6" (159 mm) from top of grille opening for circulating models.
+(Fig. 22) If a combustible material is used below a flat mantel shelf, consult your local building codes for minimum clearance from top of fireplace opening to bottom of mantel shelf.

 All joints (top, bottom and sides) where wall or decorative facing material meets fireplace surround must be completely sealed with a noncombustible material.
-(Figs. 22 and 23)
+(Figs. 21 and 22)